 For sticky calipers or faulty brake pads

 Use a brake cleaner to clean your caliper to wipe off any dust, debris, or grease on its surface.
 Also, clean the caliper pins.
 Inspect your brake pads.
 If you discover any damage, you should replace it.
 After that, lubricate the caliper pins and place them back on your brake pads.
 You might need some brake caliper tools to do this properly.
-Then place your caliper back to its bracket and tighten the caliper into position.
+Then place your caliper back into its bracket and tighten the caliper into position.
 You can now couple your wheels back and lower your vehicle.

 For Damaged Master Cylinder